 - Configure the app animation via a slider

 - Choose how many times apps bounce when launching

 - Configure how long it takes between bounce effects

 - Enable or disable status dots for running apps

 - Hide or show the Dock’s background

-Harbor 3 plays nicely with jailbroken iOS 13 devices, and it you’re interested in a more immersive application Dock experience on your device, then you can purchase Harbor 3 for $3.99 in the Packix repository via your preferred package manager.
+Harbor 3 plays nicely with jailbroken iOS 13 devices, and if you’re interested in a more immersive application Dock experience on your device, then you can download Harbor 3 for free from the BigBoss repository via your preferred package manager.